brigio345/SODS-HLS_contest/README.md

 | Faggiano Riccardo | s267514 |
 | Galasso Luigi | s267302 |
 #### Abstract
-The developed algorithm is a modified Minimum Area Latency Constrained algorithm.
+`brave_opt` is a Tcl script compatible with Shy_HLS, aimed at minimizing power and area under latency constraints.

-The basic idea is:
+The basic idea behind `brave_opt` is:
-* start from a feasible binding (all nodes associated to functional units)
-* sort functional units by delay and filter out those which are slower and requires more power or area
+* filter out non-convenient functional units
+* bind all nodes to fastest functional units (in order to check if the scheduling is feasible)
 * slow down every node as far as timing constraints are satisfied
+* schedule nodes using a Minimum Area Latency Constrained algorithm

+&nbsp;

+N.B. "non-convenient functional units" are:
+* slower and more power consuming
+* slower, equally power consuming and more or equal area requiring

+This filtering is hence prioritizing power saving: this choice has been taken considering that in modern designs power consumption is usually more critical than area occupation.

 #### Control flow diagram
 ```plantuml